ParasSolanki/MODUSversus-project/README.md

 To open this project in your computer or laptop..

 Requirements:
   1.)
-You Need to have Internet Connection to some Bootstrap CSS and FontAwesome Icons.
+You need an Internet connection for Bootstrap CSS and FontAwesome Icons CDN files.
   2.)
 Install XAMPP app in your device.

 Steps:
   1.)
 First install XAMPP in your device.
   2.)
 Open XAMPP appliation and start Apache and MYSQL.